 When I first heard about the Whole30 diet—which, according to the website, is "designed to change your life in 30 days"—I was intrigued.
 I've never been one for playing the long game; I thrive off instant gratification and results I can see in real-time.
 As a beauty editor, though, I've been taught there's no such thing as a quick fix with dieting.
 Losing weight (and keeping it off) results from a lifestyle change that stems from healthy, educated choices over a long period of time.
 Despite that, I'll try anything once, because what if it really does change my life?

 I started to deep-dive into research, reading article after article about the diet.
 Some praised the process, noting the Whole30 focuses on nutrient-dense, "real" ingredients and revamps the way you approach food.

 Of the controversial diet, naturopath Taryn Forrelli says, "Some people don't realize how big of an impact a change in eating habits can have until they commit to a regimented plan.
 [The foods prescribed in the Whole30] encourage the good flora in your gut, also known as your microbiome, to flourish, which can provide a whole host of health benefits for digestion and beyond."

 To get a handle on all the information (more than one million Google searches per month), I read the facts, testimonials, and rules posted on the Whole30 website and talked to a few nutritionists as well.
-Below, find five things to take into consideration before embarking on the Whole30 journey.
+Below, five things to consider before embarking on the Whole30 journey.